AlexNabokikh/windows-playbook/README.md

 2. Clone or download this repository to your local drive.
 3. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible collections.
-4. Add IP address and credentials of your Windows machine into `inventory` file
+4. Add the IP address and credentials of your Windows machine into the `inventory` file
 5. Run `ansible-playbook main.yml` inside this directory.

 ### Running a specific set of tagged tasks

-You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
+You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook` `--tags` flag.
 The tags available are `choco`, `desktop`, `explorer`, `taskbar`, `hostname`.

 ```sh
 ansible-playbook main.yml --tags "choco,explorer"